Helene-Amelia/Pokemon/README.md

 # Pokemon
-This data exploration and analysis was conducted on an Excel database of Pokémon, consisting of four sheets: Pokemon, Moves, Evolution, and TypeChart.
+This data exploration and analysis was conducted on a database of Pokémon, consisting of four sheets: Pokemon, Moves, Evolution, and TypeChart.
 The column names of the two sheets used in this project are outlined below.

 Pokemon: #, Name, Type, HP, Attack, Defense, Speed, Special Attack, Special Defense